 Should the Scope of Work Change

 Begin by updating the Schedule as needed.
-Above, I'm changing one of my 2 x 8 hour Tasks to the Errands Service bucket from 12 to 20 hours.
+Above, I'm changing the Task of 'Proof & Organize Order' from a 4 hour task, to a 12 hour task.
 Click Save Changes when done.

 Choose the Sync Estimated Hours button.

-You will see a preview of the updated Schedule data, including the change we made to the Research service bucket.
+You will see a preview of the updated Schedule data, including the change we made to the 'Proof & Organize Order' task to 12 hours.
 Click Sync.

 Assigning out the Tasks